andrewstellman/blazor-training/1-spinning-up.md

 # Part 1 - Digging into Blazor code

 Here's all of the code that you can copy and paste for the My_First_Blazor_App project in Part 1.
+Each slide in the training deck has a corresponding section in this page.

 ## Spin up your first Blazor app